 Similar to the tips mentioned above, you’ll want to plan the best route into the campground.

 Planning your travel days from start to finish will reduce stress and anxiety and make sure you take safe paths.
-Again, use satellite views to scope out the roads leading to the campground and determine the safest turns for your big rig.
+Again, we like to use satellite views to scope out the roads leading to the campground and determine the safest turns for our big rig.

 9. Slower Is Better

 Sometimes it’s hard to watch car after car pass you on the interstate.
 But it’s much safer to drive a big rig at 60 mph instead of 70 mph.
 You get better gas mileage because you have less drag at slower speeds.
-It also reduces accidents.
+It also reduces accidents, and means less need to change lanes to pass others.

 If you travel through a windy area like Oklahoma, you may have sway no matter what kind of vehicle you drive.
 Going slower gives you a better handle on your truck.
 It’s easier to recover from a gust of wind if you’re driving 60 mph or less.